konradhy/debateclub/rules/dev_journal.md

 ### Session Context

-**Date**: December 20, 2024
+**Date**: December 20, 2025
-**Starting Point**: Users had no way to delete opponents, recordings were not persisted, and no historical view of past debates existed.
+**Starting Point**: No way to delete opponents, recordings weren't persisted, and no historical view of past debates.
 **Ending Point**: Full opponent deletion with cascade, R2 recording storage triggered by Vapi webhooks, and history page with audio playback and performance charts.

 ---